-Revenue for the three months ended December 31, 2019 and 2018, was approximately \$0.1 million and \$0.2 million respectively.
-The revenue recognized during the three months ended December 31, 2019 is related to our new agreement with Asahi and represents the cash received for our continuing development activities.
-The revenue recognized for the three months ended December 31, 2018 is primarily comprised of \$0.1 million of revenue recognized with respect to our contract with Eastman and approximately \$47,000 of revenue recognized with respect to our contract with Asahi.
+There was no revenue for the three months ended September 30, 2019 and we recognized revenue of \$0.2 million for the three months ended September 30, 2018, related to our contracts with Eastman and Asahi.
 We are not able to estimate the total amount of development service under an efforts-based perspective and, therefore, the amount of performance that will be required in our contracts cannot be reliably estimated under the proportional performance revenue recognition model.
 Accordingly, we recognize revenue up to the amount of costs incurred.